isaiasgh/info-display/Docs.md

 ## How to set up the datasender with systemd

--The systemd files can be found in : `/lib/systemd/system`
+- The systemd files can be found in : `/lib/systemd/system`

--`sudo vim name.service`
+- `sudo vim name.service`

--There you will need **sudo** privlages to edit the file you made mine looks like this:
+- There you will need **sudo** privlages to edit the file you made mine looks like this:

 ```
 [Unit]